-This blog is inspired by Simon Sinek’s recent book called, The infinite Game Of Business.
+This blog is inspired by Simon Sinek’s recent book called, The Infinite Game Of Business.
 What a great read for all business owners and leaders in business, especially during the interesting time we find ourselves in business!

-We have all been globally challenged as business owners and entrepreneurs over the last 18+ months by the Covid-19 pandemic causing exponential change, volatility, complexity and the speed and scale of disruption experienced in the world of business is unprecedented – also referred to the VUCA world of business (Volatile, uncertain, complex and ambiguous).
+We have all been globally challenged as business owners and entrepreneurs over the last 18+ months by the Covid-19 pandemic causing exponential change, volatility, and complexity and the speed and scale of disruption experienced in the world of business is unprecedented – also referred to the VUCA world of business (Volatile, uncertain, complex and ambiguous).

 How does this relate to business?

 It has become important to view one’s business as ‘playing an infinite game’ as this approach will add to the chances of building a sustainable, successful business that will impact and add value in the long term in a significant way.
-Add to this, a real sense of life-time value, legacy and purpose, and you will have set yourself and your business apart from the average.
+Add to this, a real sense of lifetime value, legacy and purpose, and you will have set yourself and your business apart from the average.

-“As for those who choose to embrace the infinite mindset, our journey is one that will lead us to feel inspired every morning, safe when we are working, and fulfilled at the end of each day.
+“As for those who choose to embrace the infinite mindset, our journey will lead us to feel inspired every morning, safe when we are working, and fulfilled at the end of each day.
 And when it’s time to leave the game we will look back at our lives and our careers and say, “I lived a life worth living which is important when imagining what the future holds – we will see how many people we’ve inspired to carry on the journey without us.” – Simon Sinek, The Infinite Game

 Playing the infinite game of business requires a strong, principled mindset and visionary leadership.
-Great infinite leaders set up their organizations to succeed beyond their own lifetimes, and when they do, the benefits—for us, for business and even for the shareholder—are extraordinary.
+Great infinite leaders set up their organizations to succeed beyond their lifetimes, and when they do, the benefits—for us, for business and even for the shareholder—are extraordinary.

-In contrast to the above, a finite-minded leader uses the company's performance to demonstrate the value of their own career.
+In contrast to the above, a finite-minded leader uses the company's performance to demonstrate the value of their career.

 According to Simon Sinek, any leader who wants to adopt an infinite mindset must follow five essential practices: